 We might wonder why we seem fated to spend so much energy consciously deciding what to value and how to get it when it would have been so much simpler to be guided by instinct.
 Think of the energy that could have been saved, the mistakes avoided, the guilt averted, if we didn’t have to do all this identifying and choosing of whatever we think good.
 And this brings up a truly momentous implication of preferential freedom that we only realize after experience, for it teaches us that we have to live with the consequences of what we choose.
 This is clearly a posteriori knowledge that persons and cultures can easily dispute, at least until they confront the essential transcendental truth of preferential freedom.
 The responsibility of being a self-directed being consciously choosing goods is overwhelming.
 Only those with non-functioning minds can escape the cascade of effects our choosing causes, and these persons — the very young and very old and the mentally handicapped — then naturally add the responsibilities of choosing for them to those who must also choose for themselves.
 It seems at times painfully obvious to us that there is no freedom without responsibility for its best practice.
 And since we spend so much time and energy exercising preferential freedom, it behooves us to be intentional and consistent in seeking what we think good (see “What Do We Mean by ‘Good’?’”).
 Exploring this issue is the domain of moral philosophy.
 Given how crucial our preferential freedom is to personhood, one might ask why more persons do not investigate moral philosophy as a learning tool.

 One answer is that many of us wish to have the moral freedom without the moral responsibility that necessarily accompanies it.
 I say “necessarily” advisedly and with full awareness that that connection has been challenged.
 Natural science in its rush to reliable prediction has found human freedom an impediment.
 Since The Origin of Species was published in 1859, natural science has found it expedient to emphasize the animal in man in an effort to facilitate empirical study, to reduce persons to things that have no choice but to follow the laws of contingent determinism.
 Neurology is learning a great deal about the brain, but will never map the mind so as to locate where the responsible self is sited.
-The reliance on empirical science as the most reliable source of knowledge has resulted in an intentional submersion of those subjects closed to science’s methodologies, one of which is the existence and implications of human freedom.
+The reliance on empirical science as the most reliable source of knowledge has resulted in an intentional submersion of those subjects closed to science’s methodologies, the most important of which is the existence and implications of human freedom.
 Throughout the twentieth century, the human sciences mimicked the methods of natural science, though with rather more ambition and far less success.
+Why has it not proved as powerful as the natural sciences in revealing deep truths about human will, either singly or in community?
 Human science has been happy to take on the mind, though in trying to impose contingent determinism on its operations it has obscured even more fully the centrality of our felt freedom.
 It is not an exaggeration to say that this effort to deny the truth of the most obvious transcendental argument of all has instilled a psychic sickness that has distorted realities over the last century when first the natural and then the human sciences have attempted a severing of preferential freedom from moral responsibility, all in the name of empirical determinism.

 The many and conflicting psychological paradigms we have endured over the last century have all shared the necessary precondition of reducing persons to things whose behavior could be thought predictable.
 When we now use terms like “brainwashing,” “unconscious motivations,” and “triggering” to describe the operations of preferential freedom, we delude ourselves into imagining that we can escape responsibility for, or somehow avoid the operations of, our preferential freedom.
 Consider the cognitive dissonance that results from using some psychological construct to deny responsibility for preference or even the reality of felt preferential freedom itself even as we face an endless cascade of choices in our everyday lives.

 The most obvious casualty of the denial of the essential transcendental argument is the hollowing out of the concept of “right.”
 Without accepting the transcendental argument of a species-specific preferential nature, persons become either things — effects of external causality — or unique operatives alienated from the differing other.
 If the former, rights become purely civil artifacts, and as such just another link in a chain of contingent determinism that might have been and still might be very different as contractarian theory mandates it (see “Why Invent a Social Contract?“).
-If the latter, then rights become bones of contention among tribes who lust for the utility of civil rights without honoring their source.
-Recognizing the commonality of our preferential freedom requires a radical respect for the awesome responsibility for self-construction it imposes on every person as well as the sacred space in which to exercise it.
+If the latter, then rights become bones of contention among tribes who lust for the utility of civil rights without honoring the source of their ultimate legitimacy.
+Recognizing the commonality of our preferential freedom requires a radical respect for the awesome responsibility for self-construction imposed on every person as well as the sacred space in which to exercise it.
 It is this recognition that defines “natural rights” as those capacities required merely to exercise preferential freedom (see “Natural and Political Rights”).
 Jefferson was right about the self-evidence of such rights, though his three choices were all too generic.
 The challenge is to use the space in experience that natural freedom provides in a productive pursuit of species-specific flourishing.
 This is the other face of the coin of our freedom.
-It requires that we not merely see choice in terms of inherent natural right, but also to see our responsibility for its proper exercise in terms of justice as an inescapable part of actualizing our freedom.
+It requires that we not merely see choice in terms of an inherent natural claim-right that our freedom entitles us to, but also to see our responsibility for its just exercise as a balancing claim-right upon our freedom.
 This recognition, which cannot be part of the synthetic a priori but instead can only be learned a posteriori, is not at all the unearned gift of personhood: mere potentiality.
 It is implied by the transcendental truth of our natural freedom, but is actualized in the lifelong responsibility to cultivate intellectual and moral virtue despite all the exigencies of experience (see “A Virtue Ethics Primer”).
 Natural freedom is a gift of our nature easily confirmed by transcendental introspection.
 One only need to seek the essential transcendental argument at any particular moment of experience.
 Once recognized, this potential to be fully human is the awesome responsibility for which natural freedom is merely the field of play.
 Our human freedom demands natural rights.
 Our human responsibility demands human rights so that we may flourish, and these rights include duties to self, those we love, and to strangers in community and polity (see “Functional Natural Law and the Legality of Human Rights ).
 As a species, we feel free to choose.
 As persons, we ought to choose well.